COC Centro Oncológico de Chihuahua

 We want you to feel safe and calm when you visit our facilities, which is why we have all the necessary measures to guarantee your safety.
 Learn more.

-What is Stomach Cancer?
+What is stomach cancer?

-The stomach has five parts:
+The stomach consists of five parts:

 Types of stomach cancer.

-• Stomach cancer in Mexico.
+Stomach cancer in Mexico.

-• Stomach cancer in Latin America.
+Stomach cancer in Latin America.

-• Stomach cancer worldwide.
+Stomach cancer worldwide.

 Symptoms.

-• Little appetite.
+• Loss of appetite.

 • Abdominal pain.

-• Acidity (heartburn) or indigestion.
+• Heartburn or indigestion.

 • Nausea.